by Serena Gordon, Healthday Reporter

 Other tips?
 When someone with Alzheimer’s gets flustered or agitated, which is another common occurrence, "if they’re in a safe environment, walk away for a few minutes," suggested Dennis-Perez.
 "When you come back, they may have forgotten why they were mad."
 She also suggested using audio or video monitors, designed to watch newborns, to "help you keep an eye on the person with Alzheimer’s but still let them feel independent."

-To help maintain an emotional connection, which can be especially hard when a parent or grandparent no longer remembers who you are, both recommended looking at family pictures, especially older pictures, and asking them to talk about the people in the pictures.
+To help maintain an emotional connection, which can be especially hard when a parent or grandparent no longer remembers who you are, both occupational therapists recommended looking at family pictures, especially older pictures, and asking them to talk about the people in the pictures.

 "They can remember things from 30, 40 or 50 years ago, so sitting down with old picture albums and reliving those shared interests with them can make a huge impact on quality of life for both the patient and caregiver," Morton said.